manfredrunkel/manfred-logger/README.md

 **Application:** Application that uses manfred-logger plugin.

 **Manfred-logger:** library that contains logic to log messages on remote server.

 **Broker (ActiveMQ):** on both nodes (application-server) it's the broker that sends log and receives acknowledge.
-It contains the logic that control this flow.
+It contains the logic that control this flow

 **TCP (Log VO Object):** Communication between Application and Server is TCP based, and contains the Object LogVO with relative log information.

 Server: server where resides application that receives all log messages.

 **Application Queue:** Queue that receives messages that is application based.

 **E-commerce Queue (Example):** Queue that receives messages related to e-commerce queue.

 **Cassandra Database:** Database that stores log data.

 **Sequence Diagram**